OSOceanAcoustics/echopop/docs/theory/semivariogram_eq.md

 \label{eq:circular}
 $$

 The circular model describes a spatial process with a finite range, where the semivariogram rises sharply and then flattens at the sill.
 The parameters $C_1$ and $a$ represent the sill and range, respectively.
 This model is conditionally negative definite in one and two dimensions, but not in three.
-It is useful for phenomena where spatial correlation drops off tightly as the range is approached.[^chiles]
+It is useful for phenomena where spatial correlation drops off tightly as the range is approached. {cite:p}`chiles_geostatistics_2012`

 ---